eBay/griffin/README.md

    - bower install
    - npm start

-4. Then the UI will be opened in browser automatically, please follow the [userGuide](https://github.com/eBay/DQSolution/tree/master/bark-doc/userguide.md), enjoy your journey!
+4. Then the UI will be opened in browser automatically, please follow the [User Guide](https://github.com/eBay/DQSolution/tree/master/bark-doc/userguide.md), enjoy your journey!

 **Note**: The front-end UI is still under development, you can only access some basic features currently.